infographie35/Bulk-Bitcoin-Address-Balance-Check/README.md

 ### External Tools

-- **Electrum (v4.5.5 or later)**: The script relies on Electrum's CLI to check Bitcoin wallet balances.
+- **Electrum portable (v4.5.5)**: The script relies on Electrum's CLI to check Bitcoin wallet balances.
 Ensure you have Electrum installed and specify its correct path in the script.

 ### Input Files